Train from Venice to Milan Malpensa Airport

 Direct Trains from Venice to Milan Malpensa Airport

 There are no direct trains from Venice to Malpensa Airport outside Milan.
-All routes include a change at the Milano Centrale station to the regional Malpensa Express for the final 50 minutes to the airport.
+All routes include a change at the Milano Centrale station to the regional Malpensa Express for the final 50 minutes ride to the airport.

 Amenities on Trains from Venice to Milan Malpensa Airport

-Frecciabianca and Eurocity trains are the third-tier AV trains, similar to the Frecciarossa, though not as fast and with less amenities.
+Frecciabianca and Eurocity trains are the third-tier AV trains, similar to the Frecciarossa, though not as fast and with fewer amenities.
 These trains have both 1st-class and 2nd-class cars, which are air conditioned and have individual power outlets.
 First-class passengers receive a free drink and newspaper, and there is either mini-bar service and/or a café car for all passengers.

 Regional trains sometimes have both 1st class and 2nd class cars, but not always.
 Reservations are not required, so passengers can choose their seat among those available on any car in their ticket class.
 There is no food service or café car on Regionale trains, and the air conditioning and power sockets may not always work.